Tarzan in film, television and other non-print media: Television sketches/spoofs

+In the film Hollywood Party (1934), Jimmy Durante parodies Tarzan as Schnarzan.
+(The Shnoz + Tarzan = Schnarzan).

+On The Carol Burnett Show (1967-1978) (CBS), Carol was often called upon to demonstrate her trademark Tarzan yell.

 A 1981 television special, The Muppets Go to the Movies, features a short sketch entitled "Tarzan and Jane".
 Lily Tomlin plays Jane opposite The Great Gonzo as Tarzan.
 In addition, the Muppets have made reference to Tarzan on half a dozen occasions since the 1960s.

 The Tonight Show Starring Johnny Carson on August 14, 1981 featured a Tarzan sketch in which Johnny Carson and Betty White portray Tarzan and Jane as a bickering married couple.

 In an episode of The Fairly OddParents, a spoof of Tarzan appears as "Lord of the Drapes", and "Lord of the Shapes", instead of Lord of the Apes.

 Series one, episode two of The Two Ronnies includes a "Tarzan in Suburbia" sketch with Ronnie Barker as Tarzan.

 The British ITV Schools series Writers' Workshop has a 1976 episode called "Our Hero", discussing the character of Tarzan and featuring Arne Gordon as Tarzan in an extended sketch.

 Saturday Night Live featured recurring sketches with the speech-impaired trio of "Tonto, Tarzan, and Frankenstein's Monster".
 In these sketches, Tarzan is portrayed by Kevin Nealon.

 The Japanese Jungle no Ouja Ta-chan (King of the Jungle Ta-chan) series, originally a manga by Tokuhiro Masaya, was based loosely on Tarzan.
 It featured the characters of Tarzan and his wife Jane, who had become obese after settling down with Tarzan.
 The series begins as a comical parody of Tarzan, but later expands to other settings, such as a martial arts tournament in China, professional wrestling in America, and even a fight with vampires.

 In another anime, One Piece, Roronoa Zoro is seen doing a Tarzan call imitation during the Skypiea arc.